Working Papers

 Dormant projects

 Risk-Taking, Competition and Uncertainty.
-Do CoCo Bonds Increase the Risk Appetite of Banks? – BoE /CEPR WP Aug 2021 – with Mahmoud Fatouh (Bank of England) and Sweder van Wijnbergen (UvA)
+Do CoCo Bonds Increase the Risk Appetite of Banks? (first version: Aug 2021) – with Mahmoud Fatouh (Bank of England) and Sweder van Wijnbergen (UvA)

-Presented at (selected): Royal Economic Society Symposium 2021, IFABS 2021, Money Macro and Finance Society Annual Conference 2021, 19th Winter School of Mathematical Finance 2022
+Presented at (selected): 2022: 19th Winter School of Mathematical Finance, 2021: Royal Economic Society Symposium, IFABS, Money Macro and Finance Society Annual Conference

-Multiple buffer CoCos and their impact on financial stability – Tinbergen Institute WP Jan 2020
+Multiple buffer CoCos and their impact on financial stability (first version: Jan 2020)